ElizabethBrooks/DaphniaGenomics_MultiGenome/TESTS.md

 ## Notes

-### S_vetelus
-Has RNA data and annotation with out protein data, but errors arise when using protein data.

 ### D_magna
-RUNNING
 Has NCBI data, but failed.
 Ran out of space on franklin.

-### D_pulex KAP4
-RUNNING
-Has NCBI data, but aborted.
+Failed again with no outputs.
+Trying again with updated list of SRA IDs (LRVO RNA data) from the 2016 paper "Daphnia magna transcriptome by RNA-Seq across 12 environmental stressors"

 ### D_galeata
 Has NCBI data, but aborts.
 The RNA data is HiSeq data.
-May need to email Matild, let Mike know what Wen says
+May need to email Mathilde, let Mike know what Wen says. -> They don't have any galeata data Failed again.
+Trying again with updated list of SRA IDs from the 2021 paper "Hybridization Dynamics and Extensive Introgression in the Daphnia longispina Species Complex: New Insights from a High-Quality Daphnia galeata Reference Genome"

 ### D_sinensis WSL
-RUNNING
 Has NCBI data, but failed.
 Ran out of space on franklin and resuming aborted.
+Failed again.
+-> Feb-02 06:51:49.718 [TaskFinalizer-4] ERROR nextflow.processor.TaskProcessor - Error executing process > 'egapx:annot_proc_plane:gnomon_biotype:run_gnomon_biotype'
+Trying again with updated list of SRA IDs from the 2022 paper "Genetic Drift Shapes the Evolution of a Highly Dynamic Metapopulation"

+### D_pulex KAP4
+RUNNING
+Has NCBI data, but aborted.
+Double check SRA with pub data.

+### S_vetulus
+Has RNA data and annotation with out protein data, but errors arise when using protein data.
+-> Jan-24 23:42:54.306 [TaskFinalizer-9] ERROR nextflow.processor.TaskProcessor - Error executing process > 'egapx:target_proteins_plane:miniprot:run_miniprot (1)'
+Waiting on a reply to the EGAPx GitHub issue.

 ### D_lumholtzi
 Has full set of data from WW, but fails.
 Ask if this is the same genometpe of Lumholtzi?
-We can make RNA data
+We can make RNA data -> Jan-24 23:57:35.405 [TaskFinalizer-10] ERROR nextflow.processor.TaskProcessor - Error executing process > 'egapx:annot_proc_plane:gnomon_biotype:run_gnomon_biotype'
+Need to start a EGAPx GitHub issue.

 ## Clean up